rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_High_Level_Test_Spec.md

 - Control plane checks the functionality with the analyzer by using different video sources, video formats, and picture settings to test the backlight fade, backlight, backlight modes, and TV dimming modes.

-## Local Dimming Level - Brightness - Contrast - Sharpness - Saturation and Hue
+## LocalDimmingLevel Brightness Contrast Sharpness Saturation and Hue

 |Description|HAL APIs|L2|L3|Control Plane requirements|
 |-----------|--------|--|--|--------------------------|